-Maria Höhn Professor and Chair of History on the Marion Musser Lloyd '32 Chair
+Maria Höhn Professor of History on the Marion Musser Lloyd '32 Chair

 Maria Höhn teaches German history and is an established scholar of the American military presence in Germany.
 Her book, GIs and Fräuleins, published in 2002 by the University of North Carolina Press was the first book to address the experiences of African American soldiers in Germany.

 - BA, Millersville University; PhD, University of Pennsylvania

 - HIST 124.
 Europe 1945

 - HIST 236.
 Germany 1740-1918

 - HIST 337.
 The Rise and Fall of Nazi Germany